Approximate counting and NP search problems: Introduction

 \begin{definition} $Q(x,y)$ is \emph{polynomial-time Turing-reducible} to $R(x',y')$ if there is a polynomial-time relation $P$ and a polynomial-time oracle machine $M$ which, on input $x$, makes a series of (adaptive) queries to $R(x',y';P(\ang{x,x'},\cdot))$.
 If all replies are correct, then $M$ outputs some $y$ such that $Q(x,y;\alpha)$. \end{definition}

-We are interested in search problem classes corresponding to bounded arithmetic theories.
+We are interested in search problem classes corresponding to bounded arithmetic theories, in the sense that the class captures the search problems proved total by the theory (but see Section~\ref{subsec:truth-proof} below).
 There has been a research programme, motivated partly by the logical separation question discussed above, to characterize these classes.

 \begin{itemize}[leftmargin=18pt] \item $\PV$ corresponds to $\mathrm{FP}$, the class of search problems which can be solved in deterministic polynomial time~\cite{Cook:PV, Buss:bookBA}. \item $T^1_2$ corresponds to $\PLS$~\cite{PLS, bk:boolean}.
 A $\PLS$ problem is given by polynomial-time \emph{neighbourhood} and \emph{cost} functions $N_x$ and $C_x$ and \emph{domain} predicate~$F_x$, such that $0 \in F_x$ and if $y \in F_x$, then $|y| \le |x|^k$ for some fixed $k$.
 A solution to an instance $x$ is any~$y \in F_x$ such that either $N_x(y) \notin F_x$ or $C_x(N_x(y)) \ge C_x(y)$.
 Such a $y$ exists because costs cannot decrease indefinitely.
-A complete problem for the class is to find a local minimum for a function on a bounded-degree graph. \item $T^2_2$ corresponds to $\CPLS$, a generalization of $\PLS$ described below~\cite{CPLS}. \item For $k \ge 1$, $T^k_2$ corresponds to a class $\GI_k$ defined by the $k$-turn game induction principle~\cite{ST_search_problems} (see also \cite{BeckmannBuss:localSearch, BeckmannBuss:definableSearch}).
-Equivalent search problems include further generalizations of $\PLS$ and principles about feasible Nash equilibria~\cite{PudlakThapen:alternating}, and $\LLI_k$, the $k$-round linear local improvement principle~\cite{KNT:localimprove}. \end{itemize}
+A complete problem for the class is to find a local minimum for a function on a bounded-degree graph. \item $T^2_2$ corresponds to $\CPLS$~\cite{CPLS}, a generalization of $\PLS$ described below. \item For $k \ge 1$, $T^k_2$ corresponds to a class $\GI_k$ defined by the $k$-turn game induction principle~\cite{ST_search_problems} (see also \cite{BeckmannBuss:localSearch, BeckmannBuss:definableSearch}).
+Roughly speaking, a complete problem for $\GI_k$ is: given a sequence of $k$-round 2-player games, winning strategies for opposite players in the first and last games, and reductions between neighbouring games in the sequence, find an error in one of the strategies or one of the reductions.
+Equivalent search problems include further generalizations of $\PLS$ and principles about feasible Nash equilibria~\cite{PudlakThapen:alternating}, and~$\LLI_k$, the $k$-round linear local improvement principle~\cite{KNT:localimprove}. \end{itemize}